NACD Board of Directors

 Charles H. Noski retired as vice chairman of Bank of America Corp. in September 2012.
 Previously, Mr. Noski served as executive vice president and CFO, with responsibility for all finance functions as well as Corporate Treasury, Global Corporate Strategy Planning and Development, Investor Relations, Corporate Investments and Global Principal Investments.

 Mr. Noski is a director of Microsoft Corp., chairman of the audit committee, and a member of the governance and nominating committee.
-Mr. Noski is also a director of The Priceline Group, chairing the audit committee, and is a director, chairman of the audit committee, and a member of the nominating and corporate governance committee of Avon Products, Inc. For various periods from 2000 to 2014, he was a director of Air Products & Chemicals, Inc., Automatic Data Processing, Inc., Avery Dennison Corporation, and Morgan Stanley, serving on executive, audit, and compensation and management development committees, as well as finance and nominating and corporate governance committees.
+Mr. Noski is also a director of Booking Holdings Inc., chairing the audit committee, and is a director, chairman of the audit committee, and a member of the nominating and corporate governance committee of Avon Products, Inc. For various periods from 2000 to 2014, he was a director of Air Products & Chemicals, Inc., Automatic Data Processing, Inc., Avery Dennison Corporation, and Morgan Stanley, serving on executive, audit, and compensation and management development committees, as well as finance and nominating and corporate governance committees.